epstein-suicider/batching/README.md

 # batching
 a simple javascript batching library<br/>
-used for systematically processing elements returned from async/callback functions<br/>
+used for systematically processing elements retrieved from async/callback functions<br/>
 made it for myself, didn't realise it existed<br/>
 <br/>
 *only tested on node.js, not sure if working on browsers*<br/>